 The SBA offers a variety of low-interest loans that are designed to help small businesses thrive.
 Generally, SBA loans are only available to business owners with a long credit history and a good credit score.
 Lender Match can help you find lenders that offer SBA-guaranteed loans.

 Working Capital Loans

 Certain loans can be acquired for very specific purposes, like working capital loans, which are designed specifically to cover day-to-day operational expenses like payroll or office utilities.
 Working capital loans are popular in highly seasonal industries, where the majority of a company’s revenue for the year comes in over a period of a few months.
 During the rest of the year, companies may apply for working capital loans to cover expenses while business is slow.

 Purchase Order Financing

 Don’t sit back and relax once your construction company is off the ground.
-Every business decision you make should be carefully considered with the goal of growing your business in mind.
-While promotion is important, remember that the best marketing strategy is high quality work that speaks for itself.
+Carefully consider every business decision you make with the goal of growing your business in mind.
+While promotion is important, remember that the best marketing strategy is high-quality work that speaks for itself.

 When it comes to getting the right equipment for the job, don’t leave it to just anyone.
 BigRentz offers equipment rentals on everything from aerial lifts to excavators.
 So whether you need to rent equipment for one day or by the month, BigRentz has everything you need to start up your business and get the job done right.